|wait for something||Carl’s waiting for his friend, he should be here soon.|

 |we use for to receive something||Call this number for more information.|

-Learn the English preposition FOR in this post.
-I’ll teach you 4 ways we use this preposition with lots of natural example sentences.
+Learn 5 ways to use the English preposition FOR in this post.
+Understand with lots of natural example sentences.
 The examples are common and easy to remember.
 Some example sentences are basic and others are more advanced.
 This post can be helpful for any level, and it can help you get to your next level.

-Learn the meaning of and use the English preposition FOR like a native speaker!
+Use the English preposition FOR just like a native speaker!